maestro-os/maestro-install/README.md

 ### Temporary fixes

-**Temporary fix**: Since the build system is not yet working entirely, dependencies that are required for building packages are not installed automatically.
+Since the build system is not yet working entirely, dependencies that are required for building packages are not installed automatically.
+Thus, the following fixes are currently required:

 > Manually build and install the package `maestro-build` to be able to build kernel modules:
 >